SCECcode/ucerf3_etas_test_cases/README.md

 # ucerf3_etas_use_cases
-Docker build scripts for UCERF-ETAS
+Use case examples for UCERF3-ETAS for Quakeworx